dataforseo/TypeScriptClient/docs/classes/PaidDataforseoLabsSerpElementItem.md

 > **`optional`** **rank\_changes**: [`RankChanges`](RankChanges.md)

 changes in rankings
-ranking changes of the SERP element compared to the preceding month;
+contains information about the ranking changes of the SERP element since the previous_updated_time
-Note: the changes are calculated even if the preceding month is not included in a POST request

 #### Implementation of